johanwk/elot/.vscode/README.md

 ## Step 1: Install ELOT Command-Line Tools

 First, get the ELOT CLI scripts and dependencies into a dedicated location on your system.
-This is separate from your individual projects.
+This is separate from your individual projects where you will use these tools.

 1.  **Choose Installation Location:** Decide where you want to keep the ELOT CLI tools (e.g., `~/tools/elot-cli`, `C:\tools\elot-cli`, `~/elot`).
 This directory will be referred to as your `<ELOT_CLI_Installation_Directory>`.
 2.  **Get the Tools:**